Myronivka: Geography

 Myronivka is located in Central Ukraine along a river valley of Rosava River, a tributary of Ros River.
 The distance to Kyiv - 106 km.
-The city has area of 904 km2.
+The city has an area of 904 km2.
 The Ukraine's capital Kyiv is approximately 94 km away from Myronivka.

 History

 The city traces its history to a settlement established by some Cossack or free settler Myron Zelenyi.
-In Ukrainian a word Zelenyi means green.
+In Ukrainian the word Zelenyi means green.

 A local historian Leontiy Pokhylevych in his book "The legends about settlements in Kyiv Governorate", published in 1864, wrote, "The village of Myronivka received its name from a free settler Myron Zelenyi.
-The village consisted (it is then, 130 years ago) of seven ends (kutky) or parts, the actual Myronivka where the church is, Solomakhivka, Nebytivka, Sloboda, Okolotivka, Shafranivka, Rozmarynivka ..."
+The village consisted (it is then, 130 years ago) of seven ends (kutky) or parts, the actual Myronivka where the church is, Solomakhivka, Nebytivka, Sloboda, Okolotivka, Shafranivka, Rozmarynivka..."

 There are other legends, but in the center of each is the same name of a person Myron.
 Myronivka with the listed above ends was described, as it was mentioned, in 1863–64.
 In 1740 there were only twenty courtyards (households).
 In 1749 there was established a church which was opened in 1755.
 These words were left in his church records by the first priest of Myronivka Sava Chernyakhovsky.
-Among them he mentions Myron, who in his definition lived exactly where now from the modern vulytsia Buznitskoho vulytsia Chkalova begins.
+Among them, he mentions Myron, who in his definition lived exactly where now from the modern vulytsia Buznitskoho vulytsia Chkalova begins.
 There is where Myronivka starts.

 Most recently the settlement is better known for its Zhdanov collective (kolkhoz) which for quite sometime was headed by Oleksandr Buznytskyi.
 Before that counts Branicki held here a private sugar factory which operated since 1858.

 In 1876 through the village from Fastiv was laid a railway.
 First public school was opened in 1869.

-According to Soviet propaganda almost whole Myronivka was involved in the 1905 Russian revolution.
+According to Soviet propaganda almost whole Myronivka was involved in the 1905 Russian Revolution.

 In 1911 in Myronivka was established research selection station to analyze harvest and level of sugar in sugar beets.

 During the World War I, one third of village population was mobilized to war leading to hardship for the rest of the settlement.